 2019 - 2020

-** Note: the above table is inflation-adjusted for 2020 dollars.
+** Note: the above table is inflation-adjusted for 2021 dollars.
+Read the report here.

 How Much Student Loan Debt Should You Have?

 The long answer: it depends on the ROI of your college degree.

 The amount of student loan debt really depends on how much you earn after college.
 Remember, the goal of your student loan debt was to advance your career goals, which in turn should earn you more money.

 Furthermore, it's important to remember that the collateral of your student loan debt is your earnings.